phillord/kcite/readme.txt

 Kcite now supports DOIs from both [CrossRef](http://www.crossref.org) and [DataCite](http://www.datacite.org).
 Identifiers from [PubMed](http://www.pubmed.org) or [arXiv](http://www.arxiv.org) are directly supported.
+URLs are supported via [Greycite](http://greycite.knowledgeblog.org).

 From Kcite 1.4, Citeproc-js (https://bitbucket.org/fbennett/citeproc-js/wiki/Home) is used to render the bibliography on the browser; the main visible change it that Author-Year citation is used.
-However, we hope that in later versions we will enable to the reader to choose.
+There is now experimental support for reader switching.
+This must be enabled in the settings page as it is off by default.

 Kcite is developed at http://code.google.com/p/knowledgeblog/ in Mercurial.
 To contact the authors, please email knowledgeblog@googlegroups.com.

 == Installation ==

-1. Kcite now requires the use of libcurl.
 1. Unzip the downloaded .zip archive to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Using the plugin settings page, set which identifier you want processed as the default (DOI or PMID).
+1. Using the plugin settings page, set which identifier you want processed as the default.

 == Changelog ==

+= 1.5.2 =

+1. Kcite no longer requires PHP libcurl, but will use it if present.
+1. Javascript rendering now happens asynchronously, reducing page load time.
+1. Options to control caching.
+1. Kcite can now reference URLs, using metadata from Greycite (greycite.knowledgeblog.org)

+= 1.5.1 =

+1. Fixed Version number in header

 = 1.5 =